kubernetes/enhancements/keps/sig-node/688-pod-overhead/README.md

 is very unreliable - there is a big chance that evictions are caused by Pod or Runtime behavior.

-Checking Pod obejct and cgroup settings as described in [Usage Example](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-overhead/#usage-example) section of the documentation may be used as a good proxy to check that the feature is functional.
+Checking Pod object and cgroup settings as described in [Usage Example](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-overhead/#usage-example) section of the documentation may be used as a good proxy to check that the feature is functional.